open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 backend services they want, such as Zipkin and Jaeger, without affectting the application side.

-The `opentelemetry` plug-in is located on the Agent side.
+The `opentelemetry` plugin is located on the Agent side.
 It integrates the OpenTelemetry Agent/SDK and adopts its features in Apache APISIX.
 It can collect traced requests, generate `trace` and forward them to the OpenTelemetry Collector.
 It supports the `trace` protocol, and it will support the `logs` and